JamieMagee/jamiemagee.co.uk/blog/_posts/2018-03-28-twitter-hashflags.md

 });
 ```

-I wrote it in TypeScript, but it can also be used from plain ol' JS as well.
+I wrote it in TypeScript, but it can also be used from plain old JS as well.

 ```js
 const Hashflags = require('hashflags').Hashflags;